 Many patients just visit Los Algodones for the day.
 Even if your treatment requires multiple visits, it's much easier to return to the US (if you are staying there) or to your holiday location in Mexico in between trips than it would be if you visited somewhere further away.

 If you do need to stay in Los Algodones for a few nights, ask your clinic if they provide free or reduced-rate accommodation as this is often included with treatment packages.
 Otherwise, there are a handful of Los Algodones hotels you can book online.
 You might also choose to stay in a hotel on the US side of the border and travel across each day.

 Although Los Algodones is a small town, you'll probably appreciate being able to stay as close as possible to your dental clinic.
 The less travelling you have to do after major dental work, the better.
 Your clinic might even provide free transfers to and from your accommodation so you can avoid walking the streets with your mouth still numb.

 Some dental tourism locations in Mexico have suffered because of problems with crime.
 Fortunately, Los Algodones is not one of these.
-The little town exists on medical tourism and doesn’t the have issues with drugs or violence which put people off visiting larger Mexican cities.
-It’s a small community where people look out for each other.
+The little town exists on medical tourism and doesn't have the issues with drugs or violence which put people off visiting larger Mexican cities.
+It's a small community where people look out for each other.

 Visitors say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
-There isn’t much else to do there, so you might fill some time by going for an eye test at one of the many opticians there.
-You could also stock up on prescription drugs at a pharmacy.
+There isn't much else to do there, so you might fill some time by going for an eye test at one of the many opticians there.
+You could also stock up on prescription medicine at a pharmacy.

 Although Molar City is a safe place, it's still a good idea to take some common-sense precautions when you travel there.
 Don't take valuables unless you need to, and keep any cash safely hidden away until you need it.